rbaumgarten/xlt-testsuite-documentation/README.md

 # Guideline

-## Development
+## Sceanrio

 _While shopping with your web browser at a shop you may change product attributes like color, size and quantity at a specific ProductDetailPage via clicking menu items or typing values inside of input fields._

+## Step-by-Step

 With **XLT Script Developer** Firefox extension and **XLT SiteGenesis-Community-TestSuite** framework from GitHub it is easy to create test cases for the described scenario by following this short **step-by-step guide**:

-- **Identify** the workflow you want to simulate by making a informal list of page interactions.
+- **Identify** the workflow you want to simulate by making an informal list of page interactions.
 - **Search** for all interactions in the according modules inside of the test suite.
-- **Create** a new testcase and drag and drop the needed scripts in the fitting order inside and specify all needed variables.
+- **Create** a new testcase and drag and drop the needed scripts form pageflow and modules packages in the fitting order into the testcase and specify all needed variables.
 You may also add local variables at the test package by right-clicking the tests packages and select "Manage Test Data".
 - **Run** your tests as often as you like and enjoy the automized test execution with a warm cup of coffee and fluffy feeling of happiness!

-## Concept
+## Fundamentals

 By dividing the Demandware SiteGenesis shop in certain **page types** (like Homepage, Catalog Page or ProductDetailPage) a basic project structure for the SiteGenesis-Community-TestSuite inside of XLT Script Developer can be arranged accordingly.

 Hence **every page has its own module** with scripts that can interact with this page.
 This layer of interactions is **directly mapped** with the actions you can execute when you actually visit the page inside of your web browser.
 This means for every page certain interactions can be invoked by scripts (bundled in modules packages for each page type).

+More complex sets of interactions with several connected pages can be used and aggregate in scripts for **pageflows**.

-Each **test** can utilize these scripts from their pages module to create **workflows** that interact in a certain way with all pages to **simulate interactions** of a user with the shop system and to **evaluate assumptions** of business and technical scenarios of the shop system.
+Each **test** can utilize these scripts (**pageflows** and **pagemodules**) to create **workflows** that interact in a certain way with all pages to **simulate interactions** of a user with the shop system and to **evaluate assumptions** of business and technical scenarios of the shop system.
 All tests are bundled in packages matching their **scope of testing** (main purpose or shop area for validation).

-## Fundament
+## Architecture

     [img-test-pyramid]